bdngo/eecs-106a-website/content/implementation/_index.md

 Our hardware implementation consists of several key components as highlighted in the above figure.
 This includes:

 - **Underactuated Soft Tail** The tail mechanism is the primary actuator for our robot.
 It consists of a series of rigid segmented "ribs" joined together by revolute joints.
 From a kinematic perspective, this forms a multi-bar linkage system with a high degree of freedom.
 However, this entire mechanism is actuated by a single capstan cable drive connected to our servomotor.
 When tension is applied in either direction in the cable, an overall deflection left/right is respectively produced in the overall tail.
 This highly underactuated assembly is then encased by a soft flexible sleeve cast from silicone rubber (Smooth-On DragonSkin 10).
 This sleeve acts as the caudal fin of our fish robot, enabling undulatory propulstion through the water.

-INSERT TAIL FIGURE
+{{< figure src="../img/logistic-map.png" title="Logistic mapping for tail angle" height=100% width=100% >}}

 - **Waterproof Servomotor** A waterproof servomotor is sourced with appropriate specifications to meet both speed and torque requirements for driving the tail mechanism.
 After assessing potential solutions, we utilize a FlashHobby 35kg metal geared servo from Amazon, with specifications listed below.
 INSERT SERVO TABLE/FIGURE
-- **Electronics Compartment** A waterproof compartment is used to house a 2S
-- **ArUco Tag**
-- **Microcontroller (WiFi Antenna)**

-The tail that is used for the robotic fish is an underactuated soft tail than was fabricated in the lab out of a mold.
-A waterproof servo motor provide the actuation to the tail causing it to move in a sinusoidal form allowing for motion underwater.
-An ArUco tag was used to determine the position of the fish using a webcam station above a water tank.
-An ESP32 served as our microcontroller to run the arduino code controlling the robot.
-A LiPo battery provided the necessary power to the servo motor.
+- **Electronics Compartment** A waterproof compartment is used to house a 2S 7.4V LiPo battery used to power our servomotor.
+This compartment is fabricated from standard PLA material using a desktop FDM 3D printer.
+The part is then treated for water resistance by painting with an XTC-3D epoxy coating.
+A lid for easy access is laser cut from 1/4" acrylic, and secured to the compartment with M3 bolts and an O-ring gasket.
+- **ArUco Tag** The pose of the FishBot is extracted from an ArUco tag affixed to the front of the robot.
+This is created by hand-painting a thin wooden sheet using a permanent marker in order to create a waterproof component (standard printer paper quickly dissolves and loses integrity when submerged).
+- **Microcontroller (WiFi Antenna)** Lastly, a floating anchor is created using a small section of pool noodle.
+The FishBot is affixed to this anchor at its center of gravity in order to ensure proper balance in the water.
+The ESP32 microcontroller is then affixed to this float and waterproofed using a plastic sheet.
+This is done to ensure the antenna on our microcontroller is above water, since we determined that WiFi has substantial issues transmitting through water.

 # Software